ploum/lingi2401/projects/projects_2020-21/Report-Serena-Lucca-29541700.md

 *06-12-20*

-Here we are, I found *the* issue, it was asked to improve a concept exercise in my all time favourite language (Python) about mu all time favourite data structure (`lists`).
+Here we are, I found *the* issue, it was asked to improve a concept exercise in my all time favourite language (Python) about my all time favourite data structure (`lists`).
 I posted a comment to ask if I could implement it.
 No reply from anybody.
 I got bored and impatient so I decided to start working on it.
 All I had to do was to create and implement a few files:

 - .docs/hints.md